molily/molily.de/_posts/2017-12-21-robust-javascript.md

 });
 ```

 This spec fails when being tested against the implementation `function sum(a, b) { return a + b; }`.
-It is common practice to write a failing spec first. <dfn>Test-driven development</dfn> advices to first define the cases, specify the behavior and then write as little code as possible to implement the behavior and make the test pass.
+It is common practice to write a failing spec first. <dfn>Test-driven development</dfn> advises to first define the cases, specify the behavior and then write as little code as necessary to make the test pass.

 Let us do that!
 Here is the `sum` function that makes the test pass: